FelixPog/BasketVR/README.md

 Depending on the type of game, ball shot could be more guided and use the rim position to improve player precision

+Scoring : it's possible to score by putting your hand in the rim from under and releasing the ball after, might need to find a fix here.
+Could also add a distance condition for different amount of point

 ## Assets sources